TingyinX/TingyinX.github.io/index.md

 ### Bio

-I am working in the Center for Policy Research on Energy and the Environment (C-PREE) at Woodrow Wilson School of Public and International Affairs, studying climate impacts on human migration, focused on quantitative methods for migration modeling and prediction.
+I am working in the Center for Policy Research on Energy and the Environment (C-PREE) at Woodrow Wilson School of Public and International Affairs, studying climate impacts on human migration with Professor Michael Oppenheimer, focused on quantitative methods for migration modeling and prediction.

 Before I came to Princeton University as a postdoctoral research associate, I obtained my PhD degree in Atmospheric Sciences at Stony Brook University, studied with Professor Minghua Zhang.